WeTransfer/wt-js-sdk/README.md

 console.log(transfer.url); // https://we.tl/t-Sa7dYYlOdF
 ```

 2. If you are trying to create a transfer from the browser, please make use of the [File Web API](https://developer.mozilla.org/en-US/docs/Web/API/File), which gives you access to file information and content.
 Be aware that using the SDK directly in the browser, will expose your API Key to the wild, and this is not desired.
-Considering that you have am input to upload multiple files:
+Considering that you have an input to upload multiple files:

 ```html
 <input type="file" id="files-input" multiple />